-My least favorite = sending your SB to me as an attachment to, or in the text of, an email
+My least favorite = sending your SB as an attachment or in the text of an email

-Not acceptable = anything else, like having printer trouble and not bringing it to class, not uploading it before class begins and then begging me to let you print it later that day and drop it in my mailbox, or forgetting to do them for several weeks and asking if you can turn in 3 on the same Friday.
-My answer will be: there are no makeups on SkillBuilders.
+Not acceptable = anything else, like having printer trouble and not bringing it to class, not uploading it before class begins, or begging me to let you print it later and drop it off, or forgetting to do them and asking to turn them in all at once at the end of the semester.
+My answer will be: there are no makeups or late work on SkillBuilders.

-To avoid losing work, I recommend that you 1) not keep your papers on only one computer or flash drive, and 2) email your papers to yourself frequently so that you can access them from another computer in a pinch.

-Alternatively, you can use a free program like Dropbox (learn more at http://dropbox.com) to store documents "in the cloud" for remote access.
+To avoid losing work, I recommend that you 1) not keep your papers on only one computer or flash drive, and 2) email your papers to yourself frequently so you can access them from another computer in a pinch.
+Alternatively, you can use a free program like Dropbox (http://dropbox.com) to store documents "in the cloud" for remote access.